 Have a well-defined and communicated SOW – and one that is reviewed by the PS consultant that will actually be performing the work

-This goes with saying, right?
+This goes without saying, right?

 Despite the simplicity of this best practice, problems can arise in the following scenarios:

 - The SOW is poorly written (not enough detail)

 - The SOW was written by someone other than the person who will be performing the services work

 The second scenario above is very common.
 Many times, the SOW may have been written by a technical sales engineer and then handed off to a post-sales services team.
 Our professional services consultants have kick-off calls with every client the week prior to starting the project, so they can determine exactly what you hoping to accomplish though the project.
 At times, there can be differences between the SOW (or the SOW was poorly written) and what is elicited in these kick-off calls.